akrasuski1/halb-cpu/dtl2.md

 had to be tinkered with when put in a ring oscillator configuration, for example).

 I've soldered a 3 inverter ring clock, and it was terrible, frequency around 200kHz.
 A single inverter also has delay of around 1us (at input toggling from positive to ground).
+This is pretty stable and depends mostly on collector resistor.
 Why is there a difference between LTSpice and real circuit?

+## Schottky DTL revisited

+Remember how I said diode capacitance caused all sorts of problems?
+Turns out it's 1N5818 that is weird amongst the Schottkys, and not Schottkys that are weird among the diodes.
+I looked around a few electronic catalogues and apparently the pretty cheap BATxx diodes (I chose BAT85S) have similar characteristics to 1N5818, except for the capacitance ranking - that is 10pF instead of 200pF.
+When simulated, it has much smaller undershoot (to -0.6V at 5V/ns slope, reduced to about -0.15V with more reasonable 5V/10ns slope and 10pF simulated output capacitance).
+I'll try building another frequency divider with those, seems like they could work better.

 ## Data tables